 Instructors are University of California Cooperative Extension Farm Advisers, horticultural specialists and community experts.
 The curriculum provides a practical course in plant science and horticulture.
 Topics include an introduction to horticulture; soil and plant nutrition; water and fertilizer management; pest identification and control; management of home orchards and landscape trees; home vegetable gardening; plant diseases and diagnosis; composting; weed identification and management, and much more.
 The class includes lots of hands-on opportunities as well as field trips.
 Completion of the coursework, an oral presentation and a passing grade on the open book final exam earns the student certification as a Master Gardener.

 Is there a fee for the training?

 Yes, there is a fee to cover training and resource materials.
 The amount is determined once expenses for the upcoming program have been determined.
-For reference, the 2020 class fee was $200.
+The 2022 class fee will be approximately $200.
 The fee covers all books, supplies, equipment and field trips.
-Some assistance to cover books may be available.
+Some scholarships may be available.

 What is the commitment to the program once certification is received?

 New Master Gardeners are required to contribute 50 hours of community volunteer work during the twelve months following certification.
 In subsequent years the Master Gardener is required to contribute at least 25 volunteer hours each year to stay active.
 Most volunteer hours are completed in projects with other Master Gardeners.
 In addition, each Master Gardener must obtain at least 12 hours of continuing education each year.
 Continuing education programs are frequently made available to the Master Gardener after the monthly membership meeting, at Master Gardener conferences or special events.

 What type of volunteer work is available?